department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 <div class="va-introtext">

-As the family member of a Servicemember or Veteran, you may qualify for certain benefits, like health care, VA-backed home loans, life insurance, or money to help paying for college.
-If you’re a caregiver for a Veteran with disabilities, you may also qualify for support designed to help you better care for the Veteran—and for yourself.
+As the family member of a Servicemember or Veteran, you may qualify for certain benefits, like health care, VA-backed home loans, life insurance, or money to help pay for college.
+If you’re a caregiver for a Veteran with disabilities, you may also qualify for support to help you better care for the Veteran—and for yourself.
 Find out which benefits you may qualify for and how to access them.

 </div>